INTERNATIONAL SECURITY AND DEFENCE - 2022/3

 - Defence reform in the post-Cold War era

 - Nuclear deterrence in the post-Cold War context

 |Coursework||ESSAY (3000 WORDS)||60|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their theoretical and empirical knowledge of a particular topic by enabling them to apply relevant International Relations theories to complex issues in international politics.
-The assessment pattern enables students to analyse and critique two areas in more depth and to make evident their ability to conduct research and construct a reasoned argument.
-Hence the assessment strategy is closely aligned to the module aims and learning outcomes as specified above.
+The assessment strategy is designed to enable students to develop the knowledge, skills and critical thinking to be able to engage with international security and defence through applying theory to real situations.
+The assessment pattern enables students to analyse and critique the key theoretical and practical topics in international security and defence in more depth and to make evident their ability to conduct research and construct a reasoned argument.
+Hence, the assessment strategy is closely aligned to the module aims and learning outcomes as specified above.

 Thus, the summative assessment for this module consists of: